 Clogged inlet valve by calcium deposits

-Since no homeowner has x-ray vision it is impossible to tell precisely why the dishwasher might not be filling up with water, despite the fact that it appears to be running.
+Since no homeowner has x-ray vision, it is impossible to tell precisely why the dishwasher not getting water, despite the fact that it appears to be running.

-So, one of the most logical causes is the part that is supposed to allow the water to enter the tub is not working.
+Let’s begin with the first piece on the path of the water’s journey to your machine.
+The water inlet valve is the part that is supposed to allow the water to enter the tub.

 The water inlet valve is placed between the house’s water supply and tub inside the dishwasher.

-If the area that you live in has a known hard water issue than it is highly possible that the inlet or outlet side of the valve could be clogged with calcium deposits.
+If you live in an area with hard water, it is probable that the inlet/outlet side of the valve could be clogged with calcium deposits.

 Connect with an Appliance Repair Tech